DamianNextJs/ff15gg/README.md

 ## Features

+### General

 - View League of Legends summoner profiles
-- Show search suggestions while typing
-- Show recent searches when clicking on the search bar
 - Show a Not Found page if the searched summoner doesn't exist
-- Region selection to search for summoners in different regions
 - Persistent caching to reduce API requests
 - Responsive design with Tailwind CSS
+- Hover tooltip for summoner spells, runes and items

+---

+### Landing Page

+- Search for League of Legends summoners in different regions
+- Show search suggestions while typing
+- Show recent searches when clicking on the search bar

+---

+### Profile Page

+- **Overview Page**
   - Update button for fetching fresh data from Riot API (includes cooldown to prevent spam)
-- Hover tooltip for summoner spells, runes and items
+  - Filter champion stats by queue
+  - Show recently played with players including links to their profiles
+  - **Match History**
+    - View recent matches
+    - Show information about recent matches in match history header
     - Ability to load more than 20 matches if enough are stored in the database
     - Filter matches using the queue selector or by searching for champions played or participants played with
     - Queue filtering syncs with Recently Played With component
-- Click Matches to view detailed information in a dropdown
+    - Click Matches to view detailed information in a dropdown:
     - **Post Game Tab**: shows information about all players in that match
     - **Performance Tab**: allows filtering all players in that match by various stats
     - **Item Build**: displays the detailed build of the profile's player
+- **Champion Stats Page**
+  - View champion stats of the profile's player
+  - Shows stats based on all matches of that player stored in the database
+  - Filter by Queue, Role or Champion
+  - Sort stats ascending or descending
+- **Live Game Page**
+  - Show information about the live game if the player is currently in a match

+---

 ## Notes / Usage Tips

 - ℹ️ **Hosting Info**: FF15GG is hosted on Vercel’s free tier, so the first request after a period of inactivity may take a few extra seconds while the server “warms up.”
 Subsequent requests are faster.
 - Recent searches are stored in localStorage
 - **Try it out without a Riot ID**: just type a letter into the search bar (e.g., 'm') and select any suggestion that appears

+---

 ## Tech Stack